Our product

 To begin the process, a grading seine is placed into the pen selected for harvest.
 The seine is a large net which hangs into the pen and allows smaller fish to pass through, creating a natural separation between the largest fish and the rest of the pen population.

 We harvest our largest fish first and repeat the process for each of the farm’s pens until all of the fish have been harvested.
-Harvesting our fish from each site can range from weeks to months as we monitor growth, development and farm conditions throughout the process.
+Harvesting our fish from each site can range from weeks to months as we monitor growth, development and farm conditions during the process.

-Harvest boast have a capacity of about 14,000 fish, while each of our pens can hold up to 50,000 fish depending on the location and the licence.
 Once full, the boat immediately travels to the closest processing plant and delivers the fish for the next stage of the journey from egg to plate.

 Processing